AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

     }
 	````

-1. Right-click on **AuthenticationService** in the code line you have just uncommented, and then click **Go to Definition** in the context menu.
+1. Right-click **AuthenticationService** in the code line you have just uncommented, and then click **Go to Definition** in the context menu.

     Examine the class you have just opened.
 You will see that it includes code for either server-directed or client-directed authentication, with the latter enabled currently because the SERVER_INITIATED compilation constant is not currently defined.
 You can uncomment the #define at the top of this class later on in your own time, if you want to see the user experience that offers.